Wittenstam/SwiftBI/README.md

 # SwiftBI

 A SwiftUI package filled with smooth graphs for your iOS, macOS or watchOS app.

-All types of charts support light and dark mode, and all chart types has touch support.
+Easily add Business Intelligence capabilities to your app.

 You can also check out this demo app if you want to see the charts in action. https://github.com/Wittenstam/SwiftBI-Demo

 There are five types of charts:
+All types of charts support light and dark mode, and all chart types has touch support.
-All images are shown with dark mode enables and simulates a user interacting with the chart by touching it and displaying the value
+The images below are shown with dark mode enabled and simulates a user interacting with the chart by touching it and displaying the value

 BarChart | LineChart | MulitLineChart | RadarChart | PieChart
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: